 For the First Time in Forever: A Frozen Sing-Along Celebration

-There are several Disney Hollywood Studios shows.
-Frozen fans will want to join this sing-along show featuring the popular tunes from Disney’s Frozen.
-Shows run throughout the day, and Genie+ is offered.
-During the show, you’ll see segments from the movie play out along with live characters.
-The lyrics are shown, so you don’t need to know all of the words.
+There are several shows at Disney's Hollywood Studios.
+Frozen fans will want to join this sing-along show featuring the popular tunes from Disney's Frozen.
+Shows run throughout the day, and Lightning Lane is offered.
+During the show, you'll see segments from the movie unfold alongside live characters.
+The lyrics are shown, so you don't need to know all of the words.

 Beauty and the Beast: Live on Stage

 This stage show, based on the beloved Disney movie, runs several times per day.
-It’s a little less than 30 minutes long, and Genie+ is offered.
+It's about 30 minutes long, and Lightning Lane is available.

-If you don’t get a Genie+ reservation for the show, be sure to line up early so that you can make sure you get a good seat.
+If you don't get a Lightning Lane reservation for the show, be sure to line up early to get a good seat.
 Daily showtimes will be listed in the My Disney Experience app.

 Millennium Falcon: Smugglers Run

-This ride features a Genie+ lightning lane, a standby line, and a single rider line.
-The ride vehicle, the Millennium Falcon cockpit, accommodates 6 passengers.
+This ride features a Lightning Lane, a standby line, and a single-rider line.
+The Millennium Falcon cockpit, the ride vehicle, accommodates 6 passengers.
 Two serve as pilots, two as gunners, and two as engineers.
-As you enter the ride pre-show, you’ll be given a random card with your assigned role.
+As you enter the ride pre-show, you'll be given a random card with your assigned role.

 The most interactive of the roles are the two pilots, but if you are in the single rider line you'll almost definitely be an engineer.
 It's a fairly mild ride, with some drops and loud noises.
 A height minimum of 38 inches applies, so be prepared if traveling with a smaller Star Wars fan.